-Communication: You are expected to frequently check your SPC email and any announcements made in Blackboard Announcements.
+Communication: You are expected to frequently (daily is a good rule of thumb) check your SPC email and Blackboard for new announcements and/or communication.
 Your instructor will check SPC email each business day and will respond to communication within 1 business day.